top of page

 In our bungalow, conversations exist, repeated from the day, weeks, even months before.
 The same stories.
 A few play cards with a marked deck of cards gingerly handled.
 Some attempt to read their tattered books, saved from the flames, for the second time, by the fading light next to burning embers.
 We have one member able to serenade us on an aged guitar as he makes up songs, some cheerful, most sad.
 Redundant, we have heard these songs, these stories over and over.

 Number two Scout Team left this morning, Number one Scout Team went south, Team 2 went west.
 Nine souls left this morning.
 No reports of either Scout Team returning.
-It is possible they have settled in for the night, possible.
+It is possible they have settled in for the night somewhere, possible.

-As the time passes we settle in, a quick count taken.
-There are twelve on our corner of the roof.
+With the passing of time, we get comfortable, a headcount is done.
+We have twelve on our roof’s edge.
 Seems we have a few visitors.
-The snoring suggests members are dozing off to their world of dreams , dreams of dread or hopes.
-The quiet interrupted by moans, Dale talking in his sleep (sometime the highlight of the day), and quiet conversations.
+The snoring suggests members are dozing off to their world of dreams, dreams of dread or hopes.
+Moans interrupted the quiet, Dale talking in his sleep (sometimes the highlight of the day), and quiet conversations.

-As the fires fade, the cold grabs each and everyone.
-Some, awake, drawn toward the fire, like a moth, to light.
+As the fires fade, the cold grabs everyone.
+Some, awake, drawn toward the fire, like a moth to light.

-My personal unit includes a wall to the east and a wall to the north.
-I’m in a corner and like most lifted off the floor resting on pallets.
+My personal unit includes a wall on the east and a wall to the north.
+I’m in a corner and, like most lifted off the floor, resting on pallets.
 You don’t burn pallets.
 By design.
-When it rains, and it rains often, rain shadow or not, waters flows beneath the pallets and drains through chiseled out notches in the walls then harvested below and stored in cisterns.
+When it rains frequently, regardless of rain shadow, water flows beneath the pallets and drains through notches chiseled in the walls, before it is collected and stored in cisterns below.
 Just keep everything off the “floor.”
 Between storms, we remember to plug the spaces to keep critters out and our limited heat in.

-It is true one way to stay warm, other than keeping the fire stoked, crawling into an aging sleeping bag, is by sharing heat with a warm body.
+One way to stay warm other than keeping the fire stoked… is crawling into an aging sleeping bag, sharing heat with a warm body.
 Our bungalow population increases nightly.

-Emily enters by one of two access routes, this one along the eastern block wall.
+Emily enters through one of two access routes, this one along the eastern block wall.
 Smiles.
-Slips off a layer of outerwear, inner-wear, and then slips into the sleeping bag.
+She slips off a layer of outerwear, then another layer, movements unhurried and familiar, before easing into the sleeping bag beside me.
 Cuddle time.
-She shares the daily prattle.
-Her voice feels comforting, her enthusiasm refreshing.
-Her breath, warm.
+Her frame is warm and solid against mine.
+She shares in the daily prattle.
+Her voice feels comforting; her enthusiasm, refreshing.
+Her touch, soft.
+Breath, warm.
 I doze off.

 I am awakened by a disturbance outside, someone yelling, demanding Emily to exit our unit.
-The shouting awakens other members.
-Clarity established, as Emily whisper, “that’s my husband.”
+The shouting awakens other members of the camp.
+With clarity established, Emily whispered, “That’s my husband.”

 “What the f…. does he want?”